juliogomez/devops/README.md

 ( Optional: if you are bold and have access to your own DNS service, you could try and create an *external* ingress resource, to make the dashboard accessible from Internet.
 It should be very similar to what we did for *myhero* external accessibility in previous sections of this document. )

 Go through the dashboard and see the multiple benefits it offer.
 But you will soon notice that there is no information on the cluster itself and its nodes.
 You cannot find those nice graphs on CPU and memory consumption.
-That is because you need [Heapster](https://github.com/kubernetes/heapster/) to monitor cluster resources usage.
+That is because you need [Heapster](https://github.com/kubernetes/heapster/) to monitor cluster resources usage (note: Heapster has been deprecated since this section was first written, and replaced by [Metrics server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server), so it is here for reference on how the PV+Storageclass are configured.
+Metrics server installation and usage is described further down this doc).

 Heapster needs [InfluxDB](https://github.com/kubernetes/heapster/blob/master/docs/influxdb.md) as a backend, and in time InfluxDB needs [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) to be deployed.
 PVs are *consumed* by applications, like InfluxDB, via persistent volume claims (PVC).
 PVs are provisioned by the system admin and *offered* to applications, that in time *claim* them when required.